microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 1. The client sends the request to initiate the long-running operation.
 The initial request could be a POST or DELETE method.
-The request may contain an `operation-id` header that the service uses as the ID of the status monitor created for the operation.
+The request may contain an `Operation-Id` header that the service uses as the ID of the status monitor created for the operation.

 2. The service validates the request and initiates the operation processing.
 If there are any problems with the request, the service responds with a `4xx` status code and error response body.